What You Should Know If You Have Been Involved In An Auto Accident

 - Trigger point therapy: The chiropractor identifies specific hypertonic (tight), painful points on a muscle.
 He or she puts direct pressure (using the fingers) on these points to relieve the tension.

-- Manual joint stretching and resistance techniques: Muscle energy therapy, an osteopathic technique, is an example of a resistance manual joint therapy.
+- Manual joint stretching and resistance techniques: Muscle energy therapy, an osteopathic technique, is an example of resistance manual joint therapy.

 - Instrument-assisted soft tissue therapy: The chiropractor may use the Activator technique, an instrument-assisted therapy to treat the injured soft tissue.